Seemaraja: Production

 On 17 August 2016, R. D. Raja announced that he would produce a film directed by Ponram starring Sivakarthikeyan in the lead role, with the film marking the third collaboration of the pair after the successful ventures of Varuthapadatha Valibar Sangam (2013) and Rajini Murugan (2016).
 Raja announced that the film would begin in early 2017 and be released for the Diwali season of 2017.
 Samantha was signed on to star in the film as the lead actress and Soori was also confirmed to be a part of the cast during mid-August 2016.
 Music composer D. Imman, cinematographer Balasubramaniem and editor Vivek Harshan were also retained to be a part of the project from the director's previous films.
 Meanwhile, T. Muthuraj was signed as an art director for this film, replacing G. Durairaj who earlier works for Ponram's earlier films.
 For her role in the film, Samantha began learning the art of silambam in late 2016.
 However, production on the film was postponed to allow Sivakarthikeyan to finish his commitments for Raja's two other ongoing ventures, Remo (2016) and Velaikkaran (2017).

 The film commenced with a launch event held on 16 June 2017, with Simran, Napoleon and Lal joining the cast.
 Simran was revealed to play a character with negative shades along with Lal, while Napoleon was signed to portray the father of Sivakarthikeyan.
 The first schedule started in Thenkasi on the following day, with scenes involving the lead cast shot.
 By late November 2017, the team revealed that "fifty five per cent" of the film's shoot was over, before starting the third schedule of the shoot.
 The film progressed untitled until February 2018 when the title of Seema Raja was announced to the public through a first look poster.
 In this film, actress Keerthy Suresh got the third chance to act with Sivakarthikeyan in a cameo role.
 Actor Soori is sporting a six pack for the film.
 This film shooting wrapped up on 19 June 2018.
-The film has some historical portion in which Sivakarthikeyan appears as a King, and Keerthy Suresh puts in a special appearance as Sivakarthikeyan's Queen.